ashmystic/ashmystic.github.io/_posts/2022-01-23-5-free-art-apps.md

 #### Available on: https://colab.research.google.com/drive/1lx9AGsrh7MlyJhK9UrNTK8pYpARnx457?usp=sharing
 #### Cost: Free with slower compute times (I recommend the $10/month Pro plan)

 If the generative art of StarryAI intrigues you but you want more control and power than what it can provide, I recommend looking into VQGAN+CLIP.
-It's a powerful machine learning model that you can acess onlnie fairly easily through Google Collab.
-It's more advanced than the other tools but is pretty straightforward it you read through the instuctions.
+It's a powerful machine learning model that you can access online fairly easily through Google Collab.
+It's more advanced than the other tools but is pretty straightforward if you read through the instuctions.
 You can use it for free, but I highly recommend the $10/monthh Google Collab Pro plan.
 It makes the art generation go much faster!
 Here's a video by the YouTube Channel AI Whisperer that gives a good intro of how it works!

 <iframe class="post-video" src="https://www.youtube.com/embed/2hgfbf5OOoI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>